ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/debugging_with_mte_on_pixel8/how-to-4.md

 ![alt-text-2](pictures/07_debug_console.png "Debug terminal shows that Android Studio is connected to the target VM.")

-At this point you are ready to debug the application.
+You can now debug the application.

 Look at your device where the application is running.

 You can press any of the buttons of the application.
-For example, the first button that implements the case *Use After Free*.
+For example, you can press the first button that implements the case *Use After Free*.
 As MTE is enabled, it detects a mismatch between the tag in the address, and the tag in memory.
 The application crashes.

-The debug process takes you to the line immediately before to the instruction that triggers the memory safety bug, as shown in the image below.
+The debug process takes you to the line immediately before the instruction that triggers the memory safety bug, as shown in the image below.

 ![alt-text-2](pictures/08_debugger_shows_memory_bug.png "Debugger signals the memory bug.")